publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

                     (II) for 2016, 98 percent; and

-                    (III) for 2017 and each subsequent year, 97 percent.
+                    (III) for 2017 and 2018, 97 percent.

-                (iii) __Authority to decrease applicable percentage for 2018 and subsequent years__
+                (iii) __Authority to decrease applicable percentage for 2018__

-                    For 2018 and each subsequent year, if the Secretary finds that the proportion of eligible professionals who are meaningful EHR users (as determined under subsection (o)(2)) is less than 75 percent, the applicable percent shall be decreased by 1 percentage point from the applicable percent in the preceding year, but in no case shall the applicable percent be less than 95 percent.
+                    For 2018, if the Secretary finds that the proportion of eligible professionals who are meaningful EHR users (as determined under subsection (o)(2)) is less than 75 percent, the applicable percent shall be decreased by 1 percentage point from the applicable percent in the preceding year.

             (B) __Significant hardship exception__